St. John’s Church, St. John’s Street, Farncombe, Godalming, Surrey GU7 3EJ

 Disabled access is excellent with no steps into either the Church or Church Room.
 There is a disabled toilet.
 We can allocate wheelchair spaces (advance booking essential).
 Age Restriction We are an all ages venue however all under 18’s must be accompanied by an adult.

 This is a working church and so all are expected to respect it’s sacred nature.
 Being a music led venue, it isn’t suitable for large, or even small groups who wish to talk and have a party whilst the musicians are performing.
 Please respect the musicians and our fellow guests.
 Any unacceptable behaviour will be dealt with as appropriate and may involve us asking people to leave.

-NB Some more intimate midweek Farncombe Music Club concerts are held in the St. John’s Church Room (which is part of St. John’s Church) and at Hector’s On The Wey at Catteshall Wharf, GU7 1NH.
+NB Some Farncombe Music Club concerts are occasionally held at Hector’s On The Wey at Catteshall Wharf, GU7 1NH.

 Situated in St. John’s Street right in the centre of the village just opposite the Co-op store, there are PUBLIC CAR PARKS in Station Road (GU7 3NF) , North Street (GU7 3HE) and on Meadrow (GU7 3HY) – all of which are within 5 minutes walk of the venue (charges may apply).
 There is also some on street parking nearby.
 Please do not park in PRIVATE CAR PARKS as YOU RISK BEING CLAMPED AND/OR FINED.

 Farncombe railway station is just 2 minutes walk from the venue.
 For rail travellers, Farncombe is on the London Waterloo – Portsmouth mainline.
 Trains are regular and journey times are London – 40 minutes and Portsmouth – 1 hour.
 All concerts finish before the final trains.